rohankhayech/AndroidUtils/README.md

 ### Layout Utils
 Utilities for Compose layouts.
 - Helper function to scroll lazy list items to a specific position on the screen
-- Effect to automatically scroll to the selected item in a lazy list.
+- Effect which automatically scrolls to the selected item in a lazy list.

 **Module:** `layout`